MarkkusBoi/PRhythmJS/chart/README.md

 # Chart/Music Data
-I have decided to use the actual game's chart/data format (.mns files) instead of manually porting every chart to some new format.
+I have decided to use the actual game's chart/data format (.MNS files) instead of manually porting every chart to some new format.
 This file will serve as my knowlege base on the format.

 This information is from the [Amicitia Wiki](https://amicitia.miraheze.org/wiki/MNS) and [tge-was-taken's 010 Editor template](https://github.com/tge-was-taken/010-Editor-Templates/blob/master/templates/p4d_mns.bt) as well as my own findings.

 At some point it would be very nice to get a graphical tool up and running to edit these files, but that is a long ways away.

 MNS could stand for Music Note Storage, Music Note Sequence, Music Note Script, or Mapped Note Sequence.
 Something else?
 Who knows?

 **Information in this could be completely wrong.**

 # Header (36 bytes)